-Devotees offer prasad to Sun at the Chhath are sweets, Kheer, Thekua and fruits included in a small bamboo tokari.
+Devotees offer prasad to Sun at the Chhath such as sweets, Kheer, Thekua and fruits included in a small bamboo tokari.
 The prasad should be cooked without salt, onions or garlic with maintained purity.
 It is a four days festival which includes:

-- On the first day devotees take bathe early in the morning in the holy water of Gange and bring some water to their home to prepare the offerings.
+- On the first day, devotees take bathe early in the morning in the holy water of Gange and bring some water to their home to prepare the offerings.
 The home and its surroundings should be cleaned at this day.
-They take only one meal a day known as kaddu-bhat cooked only by using the bronze or soil utensils, mango wood over the soil stove.
+They take only one meal a day known as kaddu-bhat cooked only by using the bronze or soil utensils and mango woods over the soil stove.

-- On the second day (the day before Chhath) Panchami, devotees keeps fast for whole day and break their fast in the evening after sunset after the worship of earth.
+- On the second day (the day before Chhath), Panchami, devotees keeps fast for whole day and break their fast in the evening after sunset after the worship of Sun.
 They offer Rasiao-kheer, puris, fruits in the puja.
 After taking meal in the evening, they go on a fast without water for the next 36 hours.

 - On the third day (day of Chhath) they offer the Sanjhiya Arghya at the ghat of riverbank.
 After Arghya, they wear the single saree of turmeric color.
-Other family members are waiting for getting the blessings from worshipper.
+Other family members are waiting for getting the blessings from worshiper.
 At the night of Chhath a vibrant event of Kosi is celebrated by lighting the lamps of clay diyas under the covering of five sugarcane sticks.
-The five sugarcane sticks indicate the Panchatattva (earth, water, fire, air and ether) of human body made of Panchatattva.
+The five sugarcane sticks indicate the Panchatattva (earth, water, fire, air and space) that human body made of Panchatattva.